capsule-org/starter-templates/with-react-vite/README.md

 ### Required Vite Plugin

-The template uses `vite-plugin-node-polyfills` to provide necessary Node.js polyfills required by Capsule.
+The template uses `vite-plugin-node-polyfills` to provide necessary Node.js polyfills required by Para.
 This is configured in `vite.config.ts`:

 ```typescript